sumitkr2000/Story2/README.md

 # Story2
-learning to pull and merge requests.
+I am learning to pull and merge requests through this repository.